 9. Use a CD ladder to diversify your longer-term savings

 All you need to do is look at the past year to know that a CD ladder can be a good thing for your savings plan.
-A year or so ago, you could have gotten a two-year CD or a three-year CD with around a 2.5 percent APY.
-Those yields are no longer available, but you might be happy with the current CD yields in a year.
+A few years ago, you could have gotten a two-year CD or a three-year CD with around a 2.5 percent APY.
+Those yields are no longer available, but you might be happy with the current CD yields later this year.

 A short-term CD ladder in this low-rate environment is probably the best strategy.
-But CD rates seem to keep going lower and lower.
-So now might be a good time to set one up.
 Of course, your purpose for the money and time horizon for needing it should play a factor in this decision.

 10. Add a no-penalty CD for in-between money